koriym/Koriym.EnvJson/README.md

 ```

 1) If environment variables are already set, they are validated by `env.schema.json` to see if they are correct.
-2) If not, `env.json` or `env.dist.json` is read, validated by `env.schema.json`, and exported as the environment variable value.
+2) If not, `env.json` or `env.dist.json` is read, validated by `env.schema.json`, and exported as the environment variables.

 `$dir/env.json` or `$dir/env.dist.json`